-Pneumonia is one of the most significant diseases of pet guinea pigs and can be caused by several bacteria, including Bordetella and Streptococcus.
+Pneumonia is one of the most significant diseases of pet guinea pigs and can be caused by several bacteria, including Bordetella, Staphylococcus, and Streptococcus.
 Guinea pigs can naturally harbor these bacteria and may be asymptomatic (apparently healthy) carriers.
 These bacteria tend to be 'opportunistic,' meaning they infect susceptible animals, multiply, and cause disease if the opportunity arises.

 "Pneumonia is one of the most significant diseases of pet guinea pigs."

 Guinea pigs are very prone to inner ear infections.
 Symptoms often present as a head tilt, but may also show up as just weight loss and poor eating habits.
 Diagnosis is made by radiographs of the skull and noting fluid in the inner ear (tympanic bulla).
 Treatment usually involves several weeks of antibiotic and anti-inflammatory therapy.
 In severe cases, a delicate and specialized surgery may be performed to puncture the eardrum and suction out the fluid/pus.

 Stressors such as overcrowding, pregnancy, and the presence of other illness, increases the chance that infection will develop.
 Young animals are most often affected.
 The bacteria are spread by direct contact, aerosolized (airborne) particles, and on contaminated hands or other objects.
 Infected guinea pigs may stop eating, have discharge from the eyes or nose, sneeze, or have trouble breathing.
 Cultures of the eye and nasal discharge can be taken to identify the causative organism so that the appropriate antibiotics can be prescribed.
 Some guinea pigs may need to be hospitalized for additional supportive care, especially if they are having trouble breathing.
 A guinea pig who is open-mouth breathing warrants immediate evaluation by a veterinarian.